wp-plugins/animated-icon-banner-for-visual-composer/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Animated Icons Doo Banner is an addon for Visual Composer which help you add interactive overlay effects on the sections displayed on your Web pages
+Animated Doo Banners is an addon for Visual Composer which help you add interactive overlay effects on the sections displayed on your Web pages

 == Description ==
-About AIDB in a Nutshell
+About ADB in a Nutshell

-Animated Icons Doo Banner is an addon built exclusively for Visual Composer which helps you add interactive overlay effects on the sections displayed on your Web pages.
+Animated Doo Banners is an addon built exclusively for Visual Composer which helps you add interactive overlay effects on the sections displayed on your Web pages.

 Main Features:
 <ul>